 Random camping is generally permitted with the public land use zones.
 You can stay at the same location for a maximum of 14 days as long as you do not block access for other users, are located at least 100 metres from water (varies in some areas) and are at least 1 km away from a provincial recreation area.
 Always follow the Leave no Trace principles when random camping.

 A Public Lands Camping Pass is required for random camping.
 Find out more and buy your pass on the Government of Alberta website.

 Campfires are generally permitted with the public land use zones when you are at least 1 km away from a provincial recreation area.
 Always keep your fire small, use existing fire rings or portable fire pits, only use fallen dead trees and make sure your fire is fully extinguished before you go.

 Check albertafirebans.ca for the latest fire restrictions in the area.

-Fishing is permitted outside of the wilderness areas and ecological reserves.
+Fishing, with the appropriate license, is permitted outside of the wilderness areas and ecological reserves.
 The sportfishing regulations apply.

 Guided Activities and Commercial Photography

 Permits are required for all guided activities and some commercial photography at Alberta Parks sites.
 In general, permits are also required for guiding activities and commercial photography within the PLUZ.

 Parking along provincial highways is illegal in Alberta.
 Due to the lack of infrastructure in the region, it is usually tolerated as long as it is done safely.